caiodsa-lab/caiodsa-lab/README.md

 ### Hi there 👋

-The Future is Open Source
+The Future is Open Source.